RJ21BL/RJ21BL/README.md

-- 👋 Hi, I’m @RJ21BL
+- 👋 Hi, I’m RJ
-- 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning Ruby & Javascript
+- 👀 I’m currently learning how to code in Ruby & Javascript
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...

 <!---
 RJ21BL/RJ21BL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.